My life during Covid so far: Break-up…new home… furlough… move back to Belfast… move back to London… re-start my job… lose my job!

 With the online dating scenario you get to be someone different – or you get to be your ‘best self’.

-So, there is all this chaos going on around you, but if there is that one person you can be your normal old self with, it kind of helps you and your confidence, and gives you something else to focus on.
+So, there is all this chaos going on around you, but if there is that one person you can be your normal old self with, it kind of helps you and your confidence.
+It gives you something else to focus on.

 In the course of a normal relationship you might not find out for some time if a person was ‘messy’ – and whether or not that would work for you.
 So, online, you can present yourself in a way that gives an insight into you and your life.